widelands/widelands/src/scripting/doc/source/implementation.rst

 .. _Pluto: http://luaforge.net/projects/pluto/

 The global environment is persisted into the file map/globals.dump.
 Everything is persisted except of the Lua build-in functions and everything in the ``wl`` table.
 Those are c-functions that can not be written out to disk portably.
 Everything else can be saved, that is also everything in the auxiliary scripts are saved to disk, so save games only depend on the API defined inside the ``wl`` module.

-Coroutines are persisted together with their ``Cmd_LuaFunction`` package.
+Coroutines are persisted together with their ``Cmd_LuaCoroutine`` package.

 Luna classes have to implement two functions to be properly persistable: